 By the end of the year: Have three or more colleagues that I feel comfortable hanging out with after or outside of work

 When tracking these goals, you may realize that they were easier or harder to reach than you thought.
-That’s no problem!
 Simply adjust your goals or timeline and keep going.

-In this case, you may realize that making these connections doesn’t just help you feel more welcome and comfortable in the team but that your team considers you a natural leader.
-That could lead to a whole new development plan you can create to ensure you keep growing as a person.
+In this case, you may realize that making these connections doesn't just help you feel more welcome and comfortable in the team, but that your team considers you a natural leader.
+That could lead to a whole new development plan you can create to ensure you keep growing.

-However, if your goals are focused on improving your leadership skills or advancing into a leadership role at your organization, creating a leadership development plan will help you focus on the exact skills you’ll need to turn that plan into action.
+However, if your goals are focused on improving your leadership skills or advancing into a leadership role, creating a leadership development plan will help you focus on the exact skills you'll need.

 The first two steps remain the same: assess where you stand professionally and set your goals.
-After that, step three is to engage in leadership training and hone your leadership skills.
-During this step, you’ll also meet other leaders who can become your mentors and eventually your peers.
+Step three is to engage in leadership training and hone your leadership skills.
+During this step, you'll also meet other leaders who can become your mentors.

-Step four of your leadership development plan is to build and interact with your network.
-To become a respected and successful leader, you’ll have to connect with like-minded people and seek out feedback whenever possible.
+Step four is to build and interact with your network.
+To become a respected and successful leader, you'll have to connect with like-minded people and seek out feedback.

 The last step is to learn or improve soft skills like effective communication, your emotional intelligence, and conflict resolution.
-All of these are critical to succeed in a leadership role and will distinguish a mediocre leader from a great one.
+These are critical to succeed in a leadership role.

 Whether you're working on your own PDP or helping out a teammate, the most important thing is that whatever goals you set are measurable and precise.
 This will allow you to track your progress and celebrate milestones.

-With Asana’s goal tracking software, you can align your personal goals with those of your team or organization and always stay on top of your latest achievements.
+With Asana's goal-tracking software, you can align your personal goals with those of your team or organization and stay on top of your latest achievements.
+Get started today to bring cut to the core to your professional development journey.

 Create a professional development plan template